Botulism: Injection (iatrogenic botulism)

 Symptoms of botulism may occur away from the injection site of botulinum toxin.
 This may include loss of strength, blurred vision, change of voice, or trouble breathing which can result in death.
 Onset can be hours to weeks after an injection.
 This generally only occurs with inappropriate strengths of botulinum toxin for cosmetic use or due to the larger doses used to treat movement disorders.
+However, there are cases where an off-label use of botulinum toxin resulted in severe botulism and death.
 Following a 2008 review the FDA added these concerns as a boxed warning.
+An international grassroots effort led by NeverTox to assemble the people experiencing Iatrogenic Botulism Poisoning (IBP) and provide education and emotional support serves 39,000 people through a Facebook group who believe themselves to be suffering from adverse events from botulinum toxin injections.